About H.E. Bates

 1916: Brother Stanley is born.

-Wins a free place at Kettering Grammar School, but hates it and is so shy he feels sick, doesn't do well and is caned by the Headmaster for helping another boy in an exam.
+1916: Wins a free place at Kettering Grammar School, but is so shy that at first he hides from morning assembly, doesn't do well and is caned by the Headmaster for helping another boy in an exam.

 He dreams of becoming a footballer, or an athlete, or a painter, until a new English teacher arrives, Edmund Kirby, who inspires him to become a writer.